 Industrial

-Exposed materials like brick, metal, and concrete.
+Exposed materials — brick, metal, concrete.
 Utilitarian furniture.
 Dark, moody palette.
 Vintage and repurposed elements.

 Decorating a Small Living Room: Maximising Limited Space